 Instead of just encouraging more online payments, retailers stepped up their game by using cutting-edge technologies to better communicate with customers and provide a better shopping experience.

 Small and medium-sized firms (SMEs), on the other hand, may have difficulties throughout this shift.

 Many of these enterprises have been severely impacted during the beginning of COVID-19, which makes it difficult for them to invest huge funds in such digital marketing solutions.

 For several years, Singapore was one of the most technically savvy countries in the world.

-As a way to ensure Singapore’s place as a global leader in technology and innovation, the government came out with a solution to provide assistance to SMEs.
+As a way to ensure Singapore’s place as a global leader in technology and innovation, the government came out with a solution to assist SMEs.